-- 1. Click the little arrow next to None.

-- 2. Select the template category

-- 3. Click the desired template

-- 4. Click Choose.

-- 5. The file is automatically opened in Microsoft Word or OpenOffice.
-Depending on the template, the file might already contain certain ticket or customer data, e.g., the name and address of the main customer or the ticket subject.

-- 6. Edit the file and click Save in Microsoft Word or OpenOffice.
+- 1. Click the little arrow next to None. - 2.
+Select the template category - 3.
+Click the desired template and click Choose. - 4.
+The file is automatically opened in Microsoft Word or OpenOffice.
+Depending on the template, the file might already contain certain ticket or customer data, e.g., the name and address of the main customer or the ticket subject. - 5.
+Edit the file and click Save in Microsoft Word or OpenOffice.
 The updated file is automatically added as an attachment to the ticket.
-You can find it both in the Attachment Section and in the History Section.
+You can find it both in the Attachment Section and in the History Section. - Please make sure to only use the Save command.
+Do not save the document using Save as... under a new name or to a new location.
+If you change name or location of the document, it cannot be added to the ticket as an attachment.